queer/peckish/README.md

 - peckish is not a build system or a package manager. it doesn't care about how your code is built or installed, just about getting it from one package format to another.
+- peckish **cannot** guarantee all dependencies are placed into the package correctly. it's up to you to make sure your package is statically linked, or that all dependencies are included in the package.
 - peckish is primarily tested for my use-cases. please please please please report bugs!